Updated February 2019

 If you’re out and about with your partner or another caregiver, you can always bring two strollers.
 For example, when my twins were infants, we would put the twins in the Baby Trend Double Universal Snap ‘n Go and our toddler in her single stroller.

-Here are some solid choices, broken into categories, and listed in order of price (lowest to highest) ~
+Here is the list of options, broken into categories, and listed in order of price (lowest to highest) ~

 Strollers for Twins and a Singleton

-$$ — Joovy Big Caboose ~ $322: Lightweight option (at 32 lbs!) — holds up to two car seats and up to three regular seats; perfect for an older single and a set of younger twins, a set of triplets over 6 months of age, or three kids of different ages, where at least one is over 6 months,
+$$ — Joovy Big Caboose ~ $399: Bargain Buy — This monster stroller holds up to two car seats and up to three regular seats; perfect for an older single and a set of younger twins, a set of triplets over 6 months of age, or three kids of different ages, where at least one is over 6 months.

-$$$ — Valco Baby Tri-Mode Duo X ~ $679: Top Pick for Twins and a Singleton — Can fit up to four kiddos using the Toddler Seat and Hitch Hiker board accessories; rides like a dream; NOT easy to fold or throw in your trunk.
+$$$ — Valco Baby Tri-Mode Duo X ~ $699: Top Pick for Twins and a Singleton — Can fit up to four kiddos using the Toddler Seat and Hitch Hiker board accessories; rides like a dream; but heavy duty and not easy for “throwing in your trunk” (none of these are…).

-$$$$ — Aspire Twin Buggy + Solo Accessory ~ $1,339 — Ships from New Zealand; Works for twins and a single, toddler triplets or triplet infants, because all three seats recline fully flat.
+$$$$ — Aspire Twin Buggy + Solo Accessory ~ $1,339 — A serious all-terrain stroller for three from New Zealand; works for twins and a single or triplets from birth (because all three seats recline fully flat).

 Double Strollers with Riding Boards

-$$$ — 2018 UPPAbaby Vista + Rumble Seat + Piggyback ~ $1,089 (UPPAbaby Vista + Rumble Seat) + $119 (Piggyback) — #1 TANDEM PICK for twins and an older (preschooler age) single.
-This stroller and its accessories will really grow with your family—so many clever configurations that work from birth on up.
+$$$$ — 2018 UPPAbaby Vista + 2nd Seat + “Piggyback” ~ $1,149 + $119 (Piggyback Riding Board) — #1 TANDEM PICK for twins and an older (preschooler age) single.
+This luxe stroller and its accessories are tried and true and will grow with your family—so many clever configurations that work from birth on up.

-$$ — Foundations Trio Triple Sport Tandem Stroller ~ $399 — Each seat has a 5-point harness, has its own canopy, and reclines…but only a little.
+$$ — Foundations Trio Triple Sport Tandem Stroller ~ $379 — Each seat has a 5-point harness, has its own canopy, and reclines…but only a little.foundations

 $$$ — Foundations LX 3 Passenger Stroller ~ $500 — SafeBrake system, large storage underneath stroller; downside: one canopy that doesn’t offer much coverage (especially to the child in the first seat).